-How can I understand and address some of the sensory processing differences I see in children and adults with autism?
+How can I understand and address some of the sensory processing differences I see in autistic children and adults?
 How can I extend my knowledge and skills in working in this area?

-Recent research has found that up to 95% of children with autism have significant sensory processing difficulties.
-This has been recognised in the diagnostic criteria for the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) for autism.
-NICE guidelines also recognise the significant sensory difficulties in children and adults with autism.
-Increasingly, teachers and professionals working with children and adults with autism are expected to understand the sensory processing differences faced by those with autism, as well as the ability to implement simple strategies and alter the environment to accommodate the individual’s sensory needs.
+Recent research has found that up to 95% of autistic children have significant sensory processing difficulties.
+This has been recognised in the diagnostic criteria for the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) for autism and in the International Classification of Diseases 11th revision (ICD-11).
+NICE guidelines also recognise the significant sensory differencess in autistic children and adults.
+Increasingly, teachers and professionals working with autistic children and adults are expected to understand the sensory processing differences faced by with autistic individuals, as well as the ability to implement simple strategies and alter the environment to accommodate the individual’s sensory needs.
 Additionally, for establishments that are seeking Autism Accreditation, ‘Sensory Issues’ is one of the core standards.

 “Exactly what I was hoping for – very thought provoking and helpful for our ASC accreditation work.”Class Teacher

 The aim of this three day online advanced course is to provide participants, who have a foundational understanding of sensory processing, with the skills needed to apply that understanding to the everyday difficulties that autistic individuals experience in different settings.
 This course will further develop participant’s knowledge base including the neuroscience of sensory processing, and the ability to apply this knowledge to set up more complex strategies, both for individuals as well as whole school/curriculum (and other setting) strategies.
 This course provides an extension to the knowledge gained on the course ‘Introduction to Sensory Integration and Sensory Processing Disorder’.

 Who should attend: